 - 1. In case of the private candidates, there will be no internal assessment and the marks obtained in the external assessment of the practical examination shall be proportionately increased. - 2.
 In all, nine questions will be set from the whole syllabus of Semester-III.
 The question paper will be divided into five units.
 First four units contain 02 questions each, out of which the candidates are to attempt one question from each unit, unit V is compulsory & it consists of 13 short answer questions (covering entire syllabus i.e. theory and practical) out of which students have to attempt 09 questions carrying 01 marks each. - 3.
 Harmonium/ Sarangi will be allowed to play Nagma/Lehra.
 No electronic Lehra machine will be allowed for practical examination. - 4.
 Practical Paper shall be set from the syllabus for Paper-B (Practical).

+Paper-A: THE CORY (3 Hours duration) : 50 marks

-Paper-B: PRACTICAL (20 minutes duration) : 50 marks
+Paper-B: PRA CTICAL (20 minutes duration) : 50 marks

 (i) Viva : 35 marks

 (ii) Harmonium : 05 marks

-(iii) Tabla (Tuning) : 05 marks
+(iii) Tabla (Tuning) 05 marks

 (iv) Padhant on Hand : 05 marks